Last updated:

 1. Nike Tiempo Legend

-Some goalkeepers, like outfield players, strictly stick to leather-like constructed football boots and Nike’s Tiempo are worn by Belgium’s No.1 Thibaut Courtois and Liverpool’s Premier League and Champions League winner Alisson.
-With GKs being utilised more in initiating play from the back, the Tiempo’s dampening ball touch can only do good for this type of keepers.
+Some goalkeepers, like outfield players, strictly stick to leather-like constructed football boots, and the likes of Belgium’s No.1 Thibaut Courtois and Liverpool’s Premier League and Champions League winner Alisson opt for the Nike Tiempo.
+With GKs being utilised more in initiating play from the back, I understand how the Tiempo’s dampening ball touch can only do good for this type of keepers.

 2. Puma Future 7 Ultimate